mokshitgala15/Skin-Cancer-Classification/README.md

 3. Refer this link for downloading node ("https://nodejs.org/en")
 4. For detailed steps follow this link on how to install node.js ("https://nodejs.org/en/download/package-manager")
 5. After downloading node.js, run the command "Get-ExecutionPolicy".
 6. If output is restricted then, Open Windows Powershell as Administrator and run the command "Set-ExecutionPolicy Unrestricted".
 The Output for "Get-ExecutionPolicy" should change to unrestricted.
+For reference you can use this link ("https://youtu.be/ChRef6Z8UD4?feature=shared")
 7. Extract the folder and run it in an IDE (for eg: VS Code).
 8. Open a new terminal and make sure your path is correct (....\skin-cancer-classification-main)
 9. In the terminal write "npm install" or "npm i".